apcl-research/human_attention_localize_c_bugs/README.md

     - you may need to individually create .xmls for files that are not found in the first round of mapping tokens
     - generate fixations. set fixation settings to Fixation Filter = IVT, Velocity Threshold = 50, Duration (milliseconds) 80. (these are the default values for IVT)

-#### Note: You may skip step 6 if you would like to use our generated .pkl files located at this Google Drive Link: https://drive.google.com/drive/folders/1eTnnvSOuRE0g94TNWKcHzAgez_4G1xa9?usp=drive_link
 6. Run `extractfixations.py` to generate the .pkl files.
-Note: there is extra logic in this script to remove data from participant 8's firefly task because the eye tracker was not stopped at the end of the task.
+Note: there is extra logic in this script to remove data from participant 8's firefly task because the eye tracker was not stopped at the end of the task, so you may want to remove this logic if using your own data.
 7. You can run `unpickle.py` to get a .csv version of a .pkl file

 ### 4.1.2 Region Coordinates Data